Blacks Who Tortured White Man Charged with Hate Crimes

 The suspects in the case include Jordan Hill, 18, Tesfaye Cooper, 18, Brittany Covington, 18, and Tanishia Covington, 24.
 Covington streamed segments of the vicious assault and torture on her personal Facebook page using Facebook Live.
 The video has since been removed by Facebook, and has been censored by YouTube, though people keep posting it nonetheless on those sites.

 All four suspects have been charged with a hate crime, felony aggravated kidnapping, aggravated unlawful restraint, and aggravated battery with a deadly weapon.
-Hill, Cooper, and Covington have also been charged with residential burglary after barging into the apartment of a neighbor who complained about the noise emanating from the apartment the attack was occurring in.
+Hill, Cooper, and Covington have also been charged with residential burglary after barging into the apartment of a neighbor who complained about the noise emanating from the apartment in which the attack was occurring.
 Hill faces an additional charge of possession of a stolen vehicle.

-According to police and the victims’ parents, the 18-year-old victim was dropped off at a McDonald’s on New Year’s Eve where he met up with Hill, a fellow classmate.
+According to police and the victim’s parents, the 18-year-old victim was dropped off at a McDonald’s on New Year’s Eve where he met up with Hill, a fellow classmate.
 Hill was driving a stolen van, and eventually took the victim to Covington’s apartment in Chicago where the vicious assault and barbaric torture took place.
-After a neighbor’s door was kicked down following her complaints of noise coming from the apartment the attack took place in, the police were called.
+After a neighbor’s door was kicked down following her complaints of noise coming from the apartment where the attack took place, the police were called.

 The victim was found on the street near the apartment on Monday afternoon wearing only an inside-out tank top, shorts, and sandals, despite the frigid temperatures.
 Police approached the young man, who was obviously disoriented, bloodied, and battered, and took him to the hospital.
 Police became aware of the video of the beating and torture on Tuesday, and arrested the perpetrators shortly thereafter.

-Hill, Cooper, and the two Covington sisters are scheduled to appear in court On Jan.
+Hill, Cooper, and the two Covington sisters are scheduled to appear in court on Jan.
 6.

 The barbaric attack, which was clearly racially and politically motivated, has sparked outrage across the country.
 The fake news media has tried their hardest to downplay the racial and political nature of the heinous crime, emphasizing the fact that the young white victim was mentally challenged, which they claim may have motivated the attack.